 - For best absorption, iron should be taken between meals.
 Iron may cause stomach and intestinal disturbances, however.
 Low doses of ferrous sulfate can be taken with food and are still absorbed but with fewer side effects.)

 - Drink a full 8 ounces of fluid with an iron pill.
 Taking orange juice with an iron pill can help increase iron absorption.
-(Some doctors also recommend taking a vitamin C supplement with the iron pill.)
+(Some health care providers also recommend taking a vitamin C supplement with the iron pill.)

 - If constipation becomes a problem, take a stool softener such as docusate sodium (Colace).

-- Avoid taking milk, caffeine, antacids, or calcium supplements at the same time as an iron pill as they can interfere with iron absorption.
+- Avoid taking milk, caffeine, antacids, or calcium supplements at the same time as an iron pill because they can interfere with iron absorption.

 - Tablets should be kept in a cool place.
 (Bathroom medicine cabinets may be too warm and humid, which may cause the pills to disintegrate.)

 In some cases, supplemental iron is administered intravenously.
 Intravenous iron is used to treat iron-deficiency anemia.
-It may be recommended for:
+It may be recommended for people who:

-- Patients with serious gastrointestinal disorders, such as inflammatory bowel disease, who cannot take iron therapy by mouth.
+- Have serious gastrointestinal disorders, such as severe inflammatory bowel disease, and cannot take iron therapy by mouth

-Intravenous iron may be given in the form of iron dextran (Dexferrum, INFeD), iron sucrose (Venofer), or ferric gluconate (Ferrlecit).
-Your doctor may refer you to a hematologist (a doctor who specializes in blood disorders) to oversee this treatment.
+Intravenous iron may be given in the form of iron dextran (Dexferrum, INFeD), iron sucrose (Venofer), ferric gluconate (Ferrlecit), ferumoxytol (Feraheme), or ferric carboxymaltose (Injectafer).
+Your health care provider may refer you to a hematologist (a doctor who specializes in blood disorders) to oversee this treatment.

-Intravenous iron can cause an allergic reaction.
-It is important to administer a test dose before you receive your first infusion.
+Some intravenous iron can cause an allergic reaction.
+It might be important to administer a test dose before you receive your first infusion.
 The risk for allergic reactions is higher with iron dextran than with other forms of intravenous iron.
 Intravenous iron should never be given at the same time as oral iron supplements.

 Transfusions are used to replace blood loss due to injuries and during certain surgeries.
-They are also commonly used to treat severely anemic patients who have thalassemia, sickle cell disease, myelodysplastic syndromes, or other types of anemia.
+They are also commonly used to treat people who have thalassemia, sickle cell disease, myelodysplastic syndromes, or other severe types of anemia.
 In certain cases, blood transfusions may be used to treat severe anemia associated with heart disease.

-Some patients require frequent blood transfusions.
-Iron overload can be a side effect of these frequent blood transfusions.
+Some people require frequent blood transfusions, which can cause a side effect of iron overload.
 If left untreated, iron overload can lead to liver and heart damage.

 Iron chelation therapy is used to remove the excess iron caused by blood transfusions.
-Patients take a drug that binds to the iron in the blood.
+It uses a drug that binds to the iron in the blood.
 The excess iron is then removed from the body by the kidneys.

 Erythropoietin is the hormone that acts in the bone marrow to increase the production of red blood cells.
 It has been genetically engineered as recombinant human erythropoietin (rHuEPO) and is available as epoetin alfa (Epogen, Procrit, and Eprex).
 Novel erythropoiesis stimulating protein (NESP), also called darbepoetin alfa (Aranesp), lasts longer in the blood than epoetin alfa and requires fewer injections.
 These medications are also called "erythropoiesis-stimulating drugs."

-However, these drugs can shorten lifespan and cause some tumors to grow faster.
+However, these drugs may shorten lifespan and may cause some tumors to grow faster.
 In general, the lowest effective dose should be used.
-The risks of early death and increased tumor growth are greatest when these drugs are used to boost the hemoglobin level to 10 - 12 g/dL or higher.
-The American Society of Clinical Oncology and the American Society of Hematology recommend starting erythropoietin only if a patient’s hemoglobin level is less than 10 g/dL.)
+The risks of early death and increased tumor growth are greatest when these drugs are used to boost the hemoglobin level to 10 to 12 g/dL or higher.
+The American Society of Clinical Oncology and the American Society of Hematology recommend starting erythropoietin only if the hemoglobin level is less than 10 g/dL.

-Erythropoiesis-Stimulating Drugs and Chronic Kidney Disease.
-For patients with chronic kidney disease or kidney failure, the FDA currently recommends that erythropoiesis-stimulating drugs be used to maintain hemoglobin levels between 10 - 12 g/dL.
+Erythropoiesis-Stimulating Drugs and Chronic Kidney Disease: For people with chronic kidney disease or kidney failure, the FDA currently recommends that erythropoiesis-stimulating drugs be used to maintain hemoglobin levels between 10 to 12 g/dL.
 (The exact level within this range varies by individual.)
-There is a greater risk of death and serious cardiovascular events, such as heart attack, stroke, and heart failure when these drugs are used to achieve higher hemoglobin levels (13.5 - 14g/dL) compared to lower hemoglobin levels (10 - 11.3 g/dL).
+There is a greater risk of death and serious cardiovascular events, such as heart attack, stroke, and heart failure when these drugs are used to achieve higher hemoglobin levels (13.5 to 14g/dL) compared to lower hemoglobin levels (10 to 11.3 g/dL).

-Warning Symptoms.
-Contact your doctor if you have any of the following symptoms while being treated with an erythropoiesis-stimulating drug:
+Warning Symptoms: Contact your health care provider if you have any of the following symptoms while being treated with an erythropoiesis-stimulating drug: